barasapeter/setup.flask.app/README.md

-# setup.flask.app
-This repo holds script to automate setting up a flask multifile application.

-# Flask App Structure Generator
+# Multiline flask app CLI initiator

 This utility is a Python script that automatically generates a basic Flask application structure with predefined files and directories.
 It sets up a modular Flask application with blueprints, configurations, and essential files to kickstart your Flask project.